marklanglo/ComputerScienceElective2024/README.md

 ## Day 2
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Rock Paper Scissors

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The second day we'll start it with a class-wide rock paper scissors game.
 After that is done, we'll move onto the rock paper scissors python game.
 The rock paper scissors python game is a premade game with some of the logic stripped away leaving a skeleton to be filled in.
-Before they start the game we'll do an overview of all the problems on the game before letting them free to try and fix the game.
+Before we start the game we'll do an overview of all the problems on the game before letting them free to try and fix the game.

 <p align="center">
   <img src="./Screenshots/rps_demo.gif" alt="Rock Paper Scissors Demo" width="625">